-Quite easily achieved, periodontal disease prevention can be well managed at home – it just takes good dental hygiene habits, proper diet, and regular visits to the family dentist.
+Quite easily achieved, periodontal disease prevention can be well managed at home – it just takes good dental hygiene habits, proper diet, and regular visits to your family dentist in Vaughan.

 - Properly brushing teeth after meals will remove food debris and eliminate plaque that’s trapped between the teeth and gums.
 In addition, tongue brushing is highly recommended.

 - Flossing once a day (at least) can effectively remove food particles and residual plaque along the gum line.
 These are areas that conventional tooth brushing just doesn’t reach.

 - Swishing with store-bought mouthwash is helpful in reducing plaque, and can also remove leftover food particles that were missed.
 Mouthwash is a great adjunct to brushing/flossing.